leej3/pandoc_resume/markdown/resume_John_Lee.md

 I have also worked with more advanced aspects of git such as grafting histories and rewriting histories with deletion of large binaries.

 **Computing at scale:**
-Predominantly in the context of human neuroimaging software, I leverage compute-cluster resources using community tools (Dask, ipyparallel, Swarm, Slurm, Nipype), sometimes efficiently using thousands of CPU hours within a day.
+Predominantly in the context of human neuroimaging software, I leverage compute-cluster resources using community tools (Dask, ipyparallel, Swarm, Slurm, Nipype), sometimes efficiently using thousands of CPU hours within a day on one of the largest supercomputers in the world.

 **Cloud architectures:**
 Typically using awscli (but also a little Ansible), I have set up and used cloud computing and data storage (EC2 and S3).